Russia invades Ukraine. What does this mean for investors?

 Is concern over a larger market pullback warranted?

-Financial markets tend to recover quickly from geopolitical events.
-The most obvious historical comparison, which was also the most significant in terms of market impact, is the Iraqi invasion of Kuwait in 1990.
+While the situation in the Ukraine is both unique and developing, financial markets tend to recover quickly from geopolitical events.
+We continue to point back to the most obvious historical comparison - the Iraqi invasion of Kuwait in 1990.
+This was also the most significant in terms of market impact.
 The S&P 500 Index fell 1.1% on the day, as the probability had been discounted by markets.
 The benchmark U.S. equity index would go on to decline by 16.9% over the course of 10 weeks, taking just over six months to recover.
 The key takeaway here: Stock markets can move past geopolitical events relatively quickly.

 Historically, the main driver of whether we see a correction (a fall of, say, 10% to 15%) or even a mild bear market (with, say, a 20% decline that turns around relatively quickly) as opposed to a major bear market is whether there is a recession in the United States.
 In our view, recession risks, at least for the next 12 to 18 months, look relatively low.
 Strong household and corporate balance sheets leave us positive on the ability of the U.S. and global cycle to deliver significantly above-trend economic growth in 2022.
 Although the Fed is likely to begin lifting interest rates as soon as March, we believe it will take until at least the second half of next year for monetary policy to transition from being less stimulative to having a contractionary impact on the economy.